Azure/iotedge-lorawan-starterkit/docs/user-guide/testing/load_tests.md

 Issues encountered in these load tests:

 - [Unexpected ObjectDisposedException when IoT Hub is throttling · Issue #6042 · Azure/iotedge (github.com)](https://github.com/Azure/iotedge/issues/6042)
-- In case of two gateways and many devices, we quickly run inot limitations that come from the fact, that IoT edge is actively managing a cache for each device that connects to it.
-For that it requires an active connection.
-Since IoT Hub only alows a single connection per device, multiple edge hubs will start competing for the connection on a high frequency.
-This results in (what we refer to) connection ping pong and limits scalability on the edge itself as well as the IoT Hub (throttling).
-We plan to improve the situation with connection afinity to preferred edge hubs in a subsequent release.
+- In case of two gateways and many devices, we quickly run into limitations that come from the fact that IoT Edge is actively managing a cache for each device that connects to it, for which it requires an active connection.
+Since IoT Hub only allows a single connection per device, multiple Edge Hubs will start competing for the connection on a high frequency.
+This results in (what we refer to as) connection ping pong and limits scalability on the Edge itself as well as the IoT Hub (throttling).
+We plan to improve the situation by introducing connection affinity to preferred Edge Hubs in a subsequent release.

 The memory/CPU usage of a single IoT Edge host in gateway mode (for 900 devices) was fairly stable at around 1GB of memory used and an average CPU consumption of 40% on a Standard D2s v3 Debian 11 VM: